-- 1. Sarcastic comments about another student's personal appearance or actual or perceived attributes, - 2.
+- 1. Sarcastic comments about another student's personal appearance or actural or perceived attributes, - 2.
 Pointed questions intended to embarrass or humiliate, - 3.
 Mocking, taunting or belittling, - 4.
 Non-verbal threats and/or intimidation such as "fronting" or "chesting" a person, - 5.
 Demeaning humor relating to a student's race, gender, ethnicity or actual or perceived attributes, - 6.
 Blackmail, extortion, demands for protection money or other involuntary donations or loans, - 7.
 Blocking access to school property or facilities, - 8.
 Deliberate physical contact or injury to person or property, - 9.
 Stealing or hiding books or belongings, and/or - 10.
 Threats of harm to student(s), possessions, or others. - 11.
-Sexual harassment, as governed by policy 4.27, is also a form of bullying. - 12.
-Teasing or name-calling based on the belief or perception that an individual is not conforming to expected gender roles (Example: "Slut") or conduct or is homosexual, regardless of whether the student self-identifies as homosexual (Examples: "You are so gay."
-"Fag" "Queer").
+Sexual harassment, as governed by policy 4.27, is also a form of bullying.